epheo/shaddock/README.rst

 How does the **scheduler** works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Shaddock scheduler will ensure that all the requirements you provide are matched before starting a new service.
+The Shaddock scheduler will ensure that all the requirements you provide are
+matched before starting a new service.

 You can check:
 - A container status
-- If a container listen on a port (tcp or udp)
+- If a port is open (tcp or udp)
-- The return of a http GET
+- The return code of a http GET

-You can also specify the number of retry and the time to wait before 2 checks.
+You can also specify the number of retry, the time to wait before 2 checks, and
+if the check should use the system proxy vars or not.

 .. code:: yaml